cristan/unlocode.info/README.md

 ### Hosting the site ###

-It tates a little bit of effort to host this site.
+It takes a little bit of effort to host this site.
 First of all: you need to create a secrets.php.
 It looks like this:

 ```
 <?php